 So, should you start a podcast?

-There is no right answer, but if you answered “yes” to the questions in the video above, think a podcast could be beneficial for you, and have done your research, on all of the social impact podcasts out there.
+There is no right answer, but if you answered “yes” to the questions in the video above, here is our guide to creating a nonprofit podcast.
+Just make sure you have done your research, on all of the social impact podcasts out there.